Heading into a salary discussion with your manager? Read this first.

 Knowing how to ask for a raise can benefit creative professionals at every level of their career.
 Getting organized ahead of time can help you put your best foot forward and confidently ask for the compensation increase you deserve.

-Use our Salary Calculator to quickly determine the average starting creative and marketing salaries in your city.
+Use the Salary Guide to quickly determine the average starting creative and marketing salaries in your city.